 The Coupling Capacitor calculator shows that 0.02μF provides an adequate bass response.

 Gain at 82Hz is down by less than a tenth of a dB.
-Gain at 10Hz, well below audio, is down by 2dB, which contributes to inter-stage plate supply decoupling.
+Gain at 10Hz, well below audio, is down by 2dB, which contributes to inter-stage plate supply decoupling.3

-The DC grid bias is -1.4V, just like first stage.
+The calculated DC grid bias for an average 12AX7 is -1.4V, just like first stage.
 Fender measures -1.5V.
 The second stage drives a 220kΩ load, which is lower than for the first stage, increasing the clockwise rotation of the AC load line around the DC operating point.

 According to the Preamp Gain and Output Impedance calculator, the unloaded gain and output impedance for the second stage are 30dB and 68kΩ, respectively.